sethkimmel3/tailgate/README.md

 });
 ```

-For a custom example that uses both image and text, check out the `meal-idea.html` example.
+For a custom example that uses both image and text, check out the `meal-idea.html` example [here](https://tailgate.dev/meal-idea).

 #### Using Custom Data

 To add your own data that users can ask questions about, copy files to the `documents` directory adjacent to `server.py` (removing the example documents first).
 Currently we only support PDF's, but will add more file types based on demand.

-To view an example that uses custom data, check out the `menus-qa.html` example.
+To view an example that uses custom data, check out the `menus-qa.html` example [here](https://tailgate.dev/menus-qa).

 ### Warning!